AU-BCE-EE/course-modelling-2025/classes/06_11_sept/mini_proj_pool.md

-# Mini-project I. Swimming pool heating
+# Mini-project I. Swimming pool heat loss

 ## Introduction
 Outdoor swimming pools are often heated to make the water more comfortable for swimming during cool weather.